krishnaprasadk1/gatsby-starter-netlify-cms/src/pages/index.md

   java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-description1: This is the new description
+description1: This is the new description.
 intro:
   blurbs:
     - image: /img/coffee.png